iLikBananBred/iLikBananBred.github.io/_posts/2019-09-19-Switch-Cases.md

 Console.ReadLine
 ```
 'default' is whatever the switch case defaults to when a value out of the range of expected cases is entered.
-'break' is a requirement for a switch/case to work, otherwise you will recieve a vuilt error
+'break' is a requirement for a switch/case to work, otherwise you will recieve a build error